smiakchilo/aem-crash-course/lessons/2.11/part1.md

 ## Working with bundles

-So far, we have been talking about reading data from the content storage and displaying it to users with AEM components.
+In our previous lessons, we have been talking about reading data from the content storage and displaying it to users with AEM components.
 For sure, this is not the only thing AEM does.
 Technically, showing web pages is kind of the tip of an iceberg.
 It's time to understand what is going on a larger scale.

-Storing, modifying a reading data is a facility that AEM provides to developers and users.
+Storing, modifying and reading data is a facility that AEM provides.
 Displaying data in a convenient way is yet another facility.
 We can speak of them as some _applications_: units that implement business logic.

 There are more applications that perform special tasks: e.g., export data to different document types, collect user feedback, monitor website activities, compact data and retire obsolete chunks, etc. These applications work in parallel.
 Some are visible to users, some are tacit.
 They can interact, and many of them depend on others.
 The framework that binds them together is an _application server_.